 Feature Lenten Video

-The Lenten Busy Student retreat is free and takes place during the Lenten season, on campus, in the midst of your everyday life.
-There are no requirements or prerequisites; anyone can make this retreat.
-Many people find it a great way to incorporate some form of intentional prayer and spiritual growth into their everyday lives.
+The Journey in Lent retreat is free and takes place during the Lenten season, on campus, in the midst of your everyday life.
+There are no requirements or prerequisites; anyone can participate in this retreat.
+Many students find that it is a great way to incorporate intentional prayer and spiritual growth into their everyday lives.

 For a season that seems to be about focusing on the essentials and getting rid of excess, Lent offers an embarrassment of resources, at least online.
 It seems like every Christian publishing house and organization has its own Lent page up, ready for you to pray with them.
 Permit me, then, one observation and one recommendation.
 Read more from the Jesuit Post